Murder investigation under way into death of man found in park

 Adam Muldoon (23).

-Gardaíhave launched a murder investigation following the discovery of a body of a man in west Dublin on Saturday morning.
+Gardaí have launched a murder investigation following the discovery of the body of a man in west Dublin on Saturday morning.

 They believe 23-year-old Adam Muldoon may have been sleeping rough.

-Mr Muldoon remains were discovered at Butler Park off the Cheeverstown Road in Tallaght at around 6.30am on Saturday.
+Mr Muldoon’s remains were discovered at Butler Park off the Cheeverstown Road in Tallaght at around 6.30am on Saturday.

 The scene was forensically examined and a postmortem was carried out.
 Gardaí said the results would not be released for operational reasons.